Azure/Microsoft-Defender-for-Cloud/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 4. Notice the number of **unhealthy resources: 11** (resources with active recommendations based on the selected filter)
 5. Notice the **unmonitored resources: 0** (indicates if there are resources with Log Analytics agent deployed but with health issues).
 Since we enabled the auto-provisioning in the previous module, all existing VMs are covered and connected = monitored.
 6. Use the **Filter by name** box to search for **linux**.
 You should now see a filtered view containing your desired resource: *asclab-linux*
 7. Hover on the **recommendations** column to see a tooltip with the active recommendations.
-You should expect to see **8 active out of 16** recommendations – these are the recommendations you must attend.
+You should expect to see **9 active out of 26** recommendations – these are the recommendations you must attend.
 8. Open the resource health pane by selecting the resource.
 Click on **asclab-linux**.
 You can also right click on any resource and select **view resource**.
 9. On the resource health pane for **asclab-linux**, review the virtual machine information alongside with a recommendation list.
+Close the resource health pane.
 10. From the filter menu, select the **Resource Group** filter and then **asclab-asc**.
 Using this filter, you can see all resources related to the predefined Kubernetes resources which are monitored with no active recommendations.
 Clear the filter by selecting **Resource Group** and then **Select all**.

-> Notice!
-The entire grid can be filtered and sorted

 11. From the filter menu, select **Recommendations**, uncheck **select all** option and then select the **Auditing on SQL Server should be enabled**.
 You can also use the search area within the filter to better find across the list.
 Clear your filter.
 12. Tag is very common asset management in Azure to do asset management.
 Using this view, you can assign tags to the filtered resources: